 Investment gains and losses are allocated to your Individual Account on a daily basis.
-Written statements from New York Life Investment Management are issued to all Participants four times each year, on March 31, June 30, September 30, and December 31, (the valuation dates) reflecting investment gains and losses as well as administrative expenses, for the preceding three months.
-Administrative expenses in the amount of $15.00 per month are deducted from each Individual Account on a monthly basis.
+Written statements from John Hancock Retirement Plan Services ("JHRPS") are issued to all Participants four times each year, on March 31, June 30, September 30, and December 31, (the valuation dates) reflecting investment gains and losses as well as administrative expenses, for the preceding three months.
+Administrative expenses in the amount of $14.00 per month are deducted from each Individual Account on a monthly basis.
 This amount is subject to change from time to time as approved by the Board of Trustees.

 A Covered Employee who works one full or partial Covered Hour on or after July 1, 2002 shall be immediately vested with regard to 100% of contributions made or required to be made to the Plan on his or her behalf.
 For periods prior to July 1, 2002, you will have a vested right to 100% of your Individual Account as soon as you have earned a total of 300 Covered Hours within two consecutive Plan Years.

 If you have a "vested" right to your Individual Account, you cannot lose it even if you leave employment covered by the Plan.

 Yes, unless your account is vested.
 For periods of participation prior to July 1, 2002, as of each March 31, June 30, September 30, and December 31 valuation date, contributions paid into your Individual Account for the calendar quarter ending two years prior to the valuation date were forfeited unless you were a Participant.